jembi/JeMPI/documentation/ui-user-guide.md

 - Assume this is incorrect for 20% of the time - increment C or D by 0.2

 If admin confirms this assumption, then the system must adjust the tallies by adding the 0.2 to A or B and removing 0.2 from C or D
-If admin rejects this assumption, then system must subtract 0.8 from A or B and add to C or D
+If admin rejects this assumption, then the system must subtract 0.8 from A or B and add to C or D

 **Below the threshold (using the incoming interaction and the candidate GRs)**